yusufcelik01/procedural-terrain/README.md

 ![wandering around the terrain](https://github.com/yusufcelik01/procedural-terrain/blob/main/output.gif)

 ## Blog post
-I have also written a blog post about this tiny project if you are interested https://procuderal-terrrain.blogspot.com/2022/06/procedural-terrain.html
+I have also written a blog post about this tiny project if you are interested.

+https://procuderal-terrrain.blogspot.com/2022/06/procedural-terrain.html